 i'm wondering if following cause issues: thread creates capirequestobject calls internetopen , stores handle. thread b same, goes out of scope before thread exits, thread b calls destructor in it's own capirequestobject, calls internetclosehandle on handle returned internetopen.

-that safe, provided each capirequestobject
+that safe, provided each capirequestobject has own hinternet.

 should remove call internetclosehandle in destructors of class?

-no, if each class instance holds unique hinternet
+no, if each class instance holds unique hinternet.

 i assume should call internetclosehandle handle returned httpopenrequest.

-yes, stated in httpopenrequest()
+yes, stated in httpopenrequest() documentation:

 after calling application has finished using

-, it must closed usinginternetclosehandle
+hinternethandle returnedhttpopenrequest, it must closed usinginternetclosehandlefunction.

 i have similar questions regarding handle returned internetconnect. these handles shared?

-must closed individually.
+each hinternet must closed individually.